cnorick/curse-of-strahd-notes/Misc/Dinner with Strahd.md

 	- for [[Shalooti]] and [[Bardolf]] salmon on a cedar plank
 - In between each character is placed a bowl of freshly baked bread and a pad of freshly churned butter

+- Strahd discusses the party's accomplishments:

+>"You must wonder why I invited you here tonight.
+Your exploits are becoming the talk of the valley, and I find myself both amused and intrigued by your progress.
+>
+>You destroyed the Durst manor, lifting its ancient curse.
+A commendable act, even if that house of horrors had a certain charm.
+Then, you burned down the old windmill.
+It was rather an eyesore, so for that, I am surprisingly grateful.
+>
+>In Vallaki, you cleansed the orphanage of its malevolent spirits, bringing peace to those tormented souls.
+You unleashed a tiger upon the town—yes, Bardolf, I know it was you.
+You even brought me those cursed bones that had vexed me for centuries.
+And, of course," he turns his gaze to Pelanil, "you killed my future bride.
+A bold and reckless move.
+>
+>You’ve played the saviors for the Martikovs—rescuing them from blights, defeating the monstrous tree, and reviving their vineyard with a gem stolen from Baba Lysaga.
+Your heroics are almost tedious in their predictability.
+>
+>But what astonishes me most is that you have rekindled the beacon at Argynvostholt.
+That ancient light, shining defiantly in the darkness, was a feat I did not expect.
+>
+>So, tell me, what is your end goal?
+Why do you pursue these actions?
+Is it glory you seek?
+Redemption?
+Or do you harbor the foolish hope of my defeat?
+What drives you to such lengths in this land of shadows and despair?"

 - Strahd discusses his goals (TODO:)
-	- You must wonder why I invited you here
-	- Your exploits are quickly becoming the talk of the valley
-		- you destroyed the Durst manor, freeing it of its curse
-		- you burned down the windmill (it was a bit of an eyesore, so I'm appreciative)
-		- in Vallaki:
-			- you rid the orphanage of their curse
-			- you set a tiger loose on the town (yes I know it was you Bardolf)
-			- and of course, you brought me those cursed bones that had been a pain for centuries
-			- not to mention (he turns to Pelanil), you killed my future bride
-		- you rescued those damn Martikovs over and over again
-			- first from the blights
-			- then from the tree
-			- and then you revived their vineyard with the gem from Baba Lysaga
-		- but what has most shocked me is that you have relit that bothersome beacon at Argynvostholt
-	- What is your end goal?
-Why are you doing all these things?

 - At this point, there can be a bunch of side conversations
 >Please, eat, be merry.
 Conversate with one another